 There will be two problem sheets focussing on classical and statistical thermodynamics, respectively.
 In addition, there will be weekly revision quiz questions: on Blackboard (Aber only).
 Each of the problem sheets and the combined quizzes are worth 10% of the module mark, with the remaining 70% allocated to the final exam.

-The recommended text for the section on statistical thermodynamics is Statistical Mechanics - an introduction by erstwhile Head of Physics at Aberystwyth, David H Trevena.
+The recommended print textbook for the section on statistical thermodynamics is Statistical Mechanics - an introduction by erstwhile Head of Physics at Aberystwyth, David H Trevena.
 This covers all of the statistical thermodynamics covered in this lecture including the underlying maths, and provides some additional outlook towards the implications for condensed phases.
 It also contains some useful worked examples.
 [Primo]

 Peter W Atkins's Physical Chemistry is a general physical chemistry book and covers most of our material in its thermodynamics chapters, although examples are typically drawn from chemical contexts.
 The book includes a large number of self test exercises, and a full solution manual is also available in the library.
 [Primo]